Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Results

-The cluster-specific reference vectors $\{\mathbf{n}^{(k)}\}$ are then updated from the newly estimated ground-state wave function by aggregating squared determinant amplitudes associated with each cluster.
-Using these updated $\{\mathbf{n}^{(k)}\}$ vectors, we perform particle-number symmetry recovery on the initial measurement samples, locally correcting particle-number-inconsistent single-spin strings within each associated cluster.
-To stabilize the subspace across iterations, dominant single-spin strings are carried over.
+For each iteration, the cluster-specific reference vectors $\{\mathbf{n}^{(k)}\}$ are updated from the estimated ground state by aggregating squared determinant amplitudes associated with each cluster.
+Using the updated reference vectors $\{\mathbf{n}^{(k)}\}$, particle-number symmetry recovery is applied to the initial measurement samples, correcting particle-number-inconsistent single-spin strings separately within each cluster.
+To stabilize the subspace across iterations, dominant single-spin strings are carried over to the next iteration.
 This entire self-consistent cycle---subspace construction, diagonalization, reference vector update, and recovery---is iterated until the energy and the reference vectors converge, or for at most $T$ iterations.

+Relative to SQD, the full CSQD workflow differs in two respects.
+First, subsampling, particle-number recovery, importance evaluation, and carry-over are performed at the level of single-spin strings, with string importance obtained by aggregating squared configuration-interaction (CI) amplitudes over the projected product space.
+Second, in its cluster-adaptive form, CSQD performs recovery using cluster-specific reference occupancy vectors rather than a single global reference.
+As an ablation control, we also consider the single-cluster limit $K=1$ of CSQD, which removes cluster adaptivity while retaining the single-spin-string-based workflow.
+Comparisons with this control help assess the respective contributions of the single-spin-string-based workflow and cluster-adaptive recovery to the observed improvement.
+The distinct roles of these two ingredients are discussed in more detail in the Discussion section.